Edgar A. Guest: Early life

-Guest was born in Birmingham, England in 1881.
-In 1891, his family moved from England to Detroit, Michigan, where Guest lived until he died.
+Guest was born in Birmingham, England in 1881, to Edwin and Julia Wayne Guest.
+In 1891, his family moved from England to Detroit, Michigan, where Guest lived for the rest of his life.

 Career

 After he began at the Detroit Free Press as a copy boy and then a reporter, his first poem appeared on 11 December 1898.
 He became a naturalized citizen in 1902.
 For 40 years, Guest was widely read throughout North America, and his sentimental, optimistic poems were in the same vein as the light verse of Nick Kenny, who wrote syndicated columns during the same decades.

 From his first published work in the Detroit Free Press until his death in 1959, Guest penned some 11,000 poems which were syndicated in some 300 newspapers and collected in more than 20 books, including A Heap o' Livin (1916) and Just Folks (1923–1957).
-Guest was made Poet Laureate of Michigan, the only poet to have been awarded the title.
+In 1952, Guest was made Poet Laureate of Michigan, the only poet to have been awarded the title until 2023, when the position was revived.

 His popularity led to a weekly Detroit radio show which he hosted from 1931 until 1942, followed by a 1951 NBC television series, A Guest in Your House.
-He also had a thrice-weekly transcribed radio program that began January 15, 1941, and was sponsored by Land O'Lakes Creameries.
+He also had a thrice-weekly transcribed radio program that began 15 January 1941, and was sponsored by Land O'Lakes Creameries.
 The program featured singer Eddy Howard.

 Guest was made a Freemason in Detroit, where he was a lifetime member of Ashlar Lodge No. 91.
 In honor of Guest's devotion to the Craft, community, and humanity in general, the Grand Lodge of Free and Accepted Masons of Michigan established the Edgar A. Guest Award for lodges to present to non-Masons within the community who have demonstrated distinguished service to the community and their fellow man.

-Guest was also a member of The Tin Whistles.
+Guest was a member of The Tin Whistles.
+Guest was asked to read a couple of poems for the 1922 Annual Banquet, instead he came up with two new poems, one about Pinehurst and about The Tin Whistles.

 When Guest died in 1959, he was buried in Detroit's Woodlawn Cemetery.

-His grandniece Judith Guest is a novelist best known for Ordinary People (1976).
+His grandniece Judith Guest is a novelist best known for Ordinary People (Guest novel)|Ordinary People (1976).